Press "Enter" to skip to content

 }

-The only fallible call here is BufReader.lines(), which returns an iterator over parse results containing either the parsed line as a string or an error if the byte array contained non UTF-8 character.
-We will let the caller process the errors by returning impl Iterator<Item=Result<String, TokenizerError>>.
+The only fallible call here is BufReader.lines(), which returns an iterator over parse Results, each containing either the parsed line as a String or an error if the byte array contained non UTF-8 character.
+We will follow the pattern by attempting to parse as many lines as possible and letting the caller process the errors by returning impl Iterator<Item=Result<String, TokenizerError>>.

 /// Read tokens from a reader